 The glass carafe has handy fill lines indicating the number of cups brewed.
 Once you have made enough, you can simply stop the brewing.

 The milk frother works by turning a knob.
 The wand is not overly long though so you do need to get in close, and can’t froth too much milk at once.
+It’s designed for beginners so frothing the milk took us a while.
+We could get an OK foam on top but I didn’t manage to make latte art level microfoam with the wand.

 The portafilter gives it that “barista” feel.
 Plus, the milk frothing wand is nicely out the way so you’re unlikely to touch any part of the machine whilst it’s hot.